Sometimes candy making is a big fuss, but this Homemade Vegan Twix Bars recipe simplifies it!

 *To make the full batch of Twix bars, you may have to make two batches of the caramel, depending on how much you use.

-If your caramel seems soft, put the caramelled-cookies back in the freezer while the rest of your chocolate melts.
+- If your caramel seems soft, put the caramelised cookies back in the freezer while the rest of your chocolate melts.
 When everything seems ready, dunk each bar into the melted chocolate and place it on a piece of wax paper or parchment.
 When all of your dunking is done, place the bars into the freezer to set.

-Now, you have some beautiful looking candy bars for your Halloween party!
+- Now, you have some beautiful looking Homemade Vegan Twix Bars for your Halloween party!